diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Traditional Anomaly Detection (AD) methods have predominantly relied on unsupervised learning from extensive normal data.
+Recent AD methods have evolved with the advent of large pre-trained vision-language models, enhancing few-shot anomaly detection capabilities.
+However, these latest AD methods still exhibit limitations in accuracy improvement.
+One contributing factor is their direct comparison of a query image's features with those of few-shot normal images.
+This direct comparison often leads to a loss of precision and complicates the extension of these techniques to more complex domains—an area that remains underexplored in a more refined and comprehensive manner.
+To address these limitations, we introduce the anomaly personalization method, which performs a personalized one-to-normal transformation of query images using an anomaly-free customized generation model, ensuring close alignment with the normal manifold.
+Moreover, to further enhance the stability and robustness of prediction results, we propose a triplet contrastive anomaly inference strategy, which incorporates a comprehensive comparison between the query and generated anomaly-free data pool and prompt information.
+Extensive evaluations across eleven datasets in three domains demonstrate our model's effectiveness compared to the latest AD methods.
+Additionally, our method has been proven to transfer flexibly to other AD methods, with the generated image data effectively improving the performance of other AD methods.
 </details>

 - [[CVPR 2024]](http://openaccess.thecvf.com/content/CVPR2024/papers/Zhu_Toward_Generalist_Anomaly_Detection_via_In-context_Residual_Learning_with_Few-shot_CVPR_2024_paper.pdf) **Toward Generalist Anomaly Detection via In-context Residual Learning with Few-shot Sample Prompts** [:octocat:](https://github.com/mala-lab/inctrl)